PhD Bath University (1990)

 Enquiries from prospective PhD students are always welcome

-In addition to my laboratory manager role I run an active research group with a focus on understanding the role of mitochondria in health and disease.
+I run an active research group with a focus on understanding the role of mitochondria in health and disease.

 Research allows you to develop exciting collaborations with a wide range of people from different disciplines.
 Establishing collaborative research projects is one of my major passions and I am always interested in discussing exciting new projects.